-Jiu jitsu is the most effective single martial art there is, however stepping onto the mat for the first time should be welcoming and not feel like a challenge match.
-Much like driving a car, you don’t just start “seeing how you do”, you take classes and learn.
-At Praxis we take pride in our ability to take the brand new beginner to not just the experienced practitioner level, but as far as you wish.
+Brazilian Jiu Jitsu is the most effective single martial art there is, however stepping onto the mat for the first time should be welcoming and not feel like a challenge match.
+Much like learning to drive a car, you don’t just start by “seeing how you do”, you take classes and learn.
+At Praxis we take pride in our ability to help the brand new beginner navigate the path from novice to experienced practitioner.

 Brazilian Jiu Jitsu is a grappling based martial art.
 There are no punches or kicks taught.
 Much of Jiu Jitsu is about movement and control, so before we get too far down the road of interpersonal conflict we want to make sure you can move well.
 Staying in shape means staying limber and in control of how your body moves.
 How's your front roll, back roll, and cartwheel?
 Developing good mat awareness and mobility is one of the first confidence building bridges you cross enroute to learning Jiu Jitsu.

 Jiu Jitsu is an amazingly effective and versatile martial art.
 Learning it doesn't have to look like fight club.
 It should be an enjoyable and engaging way to strengthen your mindbody connection and get in shape.
 Our academy consists of a student base ranging from experienced competitors to brand new beginners.
 One thing they all have in common is that at one point they knew as much about Jiu Jitsu as you do right now.
-Reserve your first class, try the free week and see if Jiu Jitsu is something you'd like to learn.
+Reserve your first class and see if Jiu Jitsu is something you'd like to learn.

 What do I wear for the classes?

 The intro level courses are all nogi or no kimono.
 Typical attire is board shorts and a tee shirt.
 Ladies can wear yoga pants/athletic bottoms and a tee shirt.
 You don’t want to wear anything too loose and no jewelry is allowed.
 No exposed zippers please.
 We want to eliminate anything that could catch fingers, toes, or cause an injury.